Thematic, Hands-On, Experiential Learning

 - What does the Earth provide for its inhabitants and how do we sustain Earth’s bounties?

-The thematic curriculum complements traditional middle school courses, so students can smoothly transition between Steward and their own school.
+Our thematic curriculum complements traditional middle school courses, so students smoothly transition between Steward and their own school.

 At the center of our curriculum, Earth and Environmental Science is taught in the field on our 740 acre campus.
 Stewards engage in three dimensional scientific learning drawn from the Next Generation Science Standards: